nishant17git/coaching-institute-zenith-ui/README.md

 ## Contact

-For any questions or support, please reach out to [contact@infinityclasses.edu](mailto:contact@infinityclasses.edu)
+For any questions or support, please reach out to [theinfinityclasses1208@gmail.com](mailto: theinfinityclasses1208@gmail.com)

 ---